 - We are free to anyone in need, and we are the only shelter in our area without length-of-stay restrictions.

-- We have one of the most successful transitional housing programs for veterans in the United States, preparing them for permanent, independent housing within 12 months.
+- We have one of the most successful transitional housing programs for veterans in the United States, preparing them for permanent, independent housing.

 - We have developed semiprivate facilities for veterans, allowing them to prepare their own meals and have separate recreation, as well as access to showers, laundry services and a computer lab.